Far-left politics in France

 The far-left in France encompasses political organizations, movements, and ideologies that are considered to be at the furthest left end of the political spectrum.
 It includes a variety of political traditions, such as revolutionary socialism, anarchism, Maoism, and Trotskyism.
-Historically, the far-left has distinguished itself by opposing the reformist left represented by the PCF and the SFIO, advocating instead for the overthrow of capitalism and the establishment of a classless, egalitarian society.
+Historically, the far-left has distinguished itself by opposing the reformist left represented by the French Communist Party (PCF) and the French Section of the Workers' International (SFIO), advocating instead for the overthrow of capitalism and the establishment of a classless and egalitarian society.

 History

 Origins

 The roots of the far-left in France can be traced back to the French Revolution (1789–1799), particularly to the ideas of Gracchus Babeuf and the "Conspiracy of the Equals" in 1796.
-Babeuf envisioned a classless society and sought to overthrow the Directory to achieve "perfect equality."
+Babeuf envisioned a classless society and sought to overthrow the French Directory to achieve "perfect equality".
 His vision laid the groundwork for modern communist and socialist ideologies.
 The ideas of this movement were later reflected in the Manifesto of the Equals, co-authored by Babeuf and Sylvain Maréchal.

 19th century

 During the 19th century, far-left ideas evolved through various revolutionary movements.
 Early socialists and communists emerged within republican circles opposed to the Bourbon Restoration and the rise of Napoleon III.
 Thinkers such as Pierre-Joseph Proudhon and Karl Marx began to influence the ideological underpinnings of the far-left.
 The revolutionary fervor culminated in the Paris Commune of 1871, which became a defining moment for the far-left.
-The Commune—a radical socialist and revolutionary government—served as a model for future far-left movements, emphasizing workers' control and direct democracy.
+The Paris Commune—a radical socialist and revolutionary government—served as a model for future far-left movements, emphasizing workers' control and direct democracy.

 Early 20th century

 The Russian Revolution of 1917 had a profound impact on the French far-left.
-The establishment of the Third International inspired the creation of the French Communist Party (PCF) in 1920.
-However, some revolutionary socialists rejected the authoritarianism of the Soviet Union, leading to the emergence of various Trotskyist, anarchist, and left-communist currents.
+The establishment of the Third International inspired the creation of the PCF (PCF) in 1920; however, some revolutionary socialists rejected the authoritarianism of the Soviet Union, leading to the emergence of various Trotskyist, anarchist, and left-communist currents.
 The interwar years also saw the rise of syndicalism and anarcho-syndicalism, with the CGT-SR playing a key role.
 These groups emphasized direct action and workers' autonomy, contrasting with the centralized structure of the PCF.

 Post-World War II

 After 1945, the far-left gained renewed momentum.
 The PCF became a dominant force in French politics, but its alignment with Soviet policies led to criticism from other revolutionary groups.
 The Fédération Anarchiste (FA) and Trotskyist organizations like the Parti Communiste Internationaliste (PCI) expanded their activities.
 In the 1960s, the New Left emerged, driven by anti-colonial movements and opposition to the Vietnam War.
 Groups such as the Ligue Communiste Révolutionnaire (LCR) and Lutte Ouvrière (LO) gained prominence, advocating for workers' councils and anti-capitalist struggle.